werthdavid/homebridge-website-to-camera/README.md

 With e.g. `scale` set to `2` (default) the virtual browser window is set to this size.
 Best is to skip this field.
 * OR `width` / `height` the width/height of the virtual browser window.
 This is optional and overrides `scale`.
 * `chromiumPath` path to chromium-executable (defaults to "/usr/bin/chromium-browser")
+* `timeout` timeout in ms for waiting until the page has no more pending requests. resembles to puppeteer.goto() (defaults to 10000 --> 10s)

 # Usage